 Make sure that all required BSA files are being loaded and can be accessed.

 20A 20C 20E 210

 If this happens with the NET Framework 4.8 version - especially when testing beta versions of Windows, install NET Runtime 6 in order to use LODGenWin.exe/LODGenx64Win.exe instead.

 Install/Update/Repair Microsoft Visual C++ Redistributable packages for Visual Studio 2015, 2017, 2019 and 2022

 There is a problem reading the mentioned *.NIF.
 Try to reinstall the file or mod from its download archive.
 Run the *.NIF through Cathedral Assets Optimizer.
+If the mentioned file is a *.BTR terrain LOD mesh, generate a valid one with xLODGen and follow its instructions to always set a dedicated output folder outside of any game and mod manager folders.
 If the file opens without error in NifSkope, make a post on the official DynDOLOD support forum and upload the *.NIF or provide a link to the mod etc.